Electric Vehicle Value Chain: How It Is Changing for Lenders

 Used Cars

-The used car market and financing for it is likely to change as well.
+Financing for the used car market is likely to change as well.
 For less advanced, non-autonomous vehicles, prices could drop sharply, with correspondingly shorter terms.
 For more expensive used autonomous vehicles, however, significantly larger loans would be needed.

 The Need for Speed in Lending Value Chains

 Regardless of whether it’s for a traditional gas-powered or electric vehicle, lending value chains need to utilize technology to improve how they perform their roles.
 It’s not just the electric auto market driving this digital transformation either.
-An increasing number of consumer lenders are streamlining how they communicate with customers, suppliers, and others along the auto financing value chain.
+Many consumer lenders are streamlining how they communicate with customers, suppliers, and others along the auto financing value chain.

 Using technology to allow easy access via mobile devices, fintech providers will help provide a bridge for lenders to reach out to their customers while making the experience easier and quicker for borrowers.
-This will include fintech that operates on internet-connected cloud platforms, which will level the playing field for small, medium, and large lenders alike.
+This will include fintech operating on internet-connected cloud platforms, which will level the playing field for small, medium, and large lenders.

 The Evolving Electric Vehicle Market for Lenders

-All lenders will need to adapt to this evolving electric vehicle market, and it’s about much more than money.
-When servicing an auto loan for a connected, driver-assisted, or electric vehicle, lending value chains will need to innovate to provide the best type of support and service for each customer.
-For those lenders looking to position themselves advantageously in this evolving financing market, there are a few different things to consider.
+All lenders will need to adapt to the evolving electric vehicle market.
+When servicing an auto loan for a connected, driver-assisted, or electric vehicle, lending value chains must innovate to provide the best support and service for each customer.
+For those lenders looking to position themselves advantageously in this evolving financing market, there are a few things to consider.

 Lenders and others along this lending value chain should consider:

-• Building an ecosystem made up of service providers for various solutions and services, including business process outsourcing (BOP) that enables cost reductions and increases scalability.
+- Building an ecosystem made up of service providers for various solutions and services, including managed servicing that enables cost reductions and increases scalability.

-• Building an ecosystem made up of service providers for various solutions and services, including BOP that enables cost reductions and increases scalability.
+- Building an ecosystem of service providers for various solutions and services, including managed servicing that enables cost reductions and increases scalability.

-To achieve these goals, lenders need to abandon their outdated technology and IT systems, which are ill-equipped to deal with borrowers’ changing needs.
-Improving lenders’ capabilities will also serve to improve the user experience of their customers
+To achieve these goals, lenders must abandon outdated technology and IT systems, which are ill-equipped to deal with borrowers’ changing needs.
+Improving lenders’ capabilities will also enhance their customers’ user experience.

 Getting Started